rhysmoggs/ms4-morgan-and-co/README.md

 Form validation is present throughout the website and meticulously tested in the [testing](TESTING.md) documentation.

 Form validation is handled from the very beginning by defining the models fields and then building upon that.
 Forms are constructed in the `forms.py` files and can be targeted with python code in `views.py`, using the `is_valid()` method to return true or false.
-Templates with custom validation through HTML and JavaSript/jquery also handles validation and the use of Cross-Site Request Forgery (CSRF) on forms adds security.
+Templates with custom validation through HTML and JavaSript/jquery also handle validation and the use of Cross Site Request Forgery (CSRF) on forms adds security.

 Users are prevented from submitting invalid forms and are informed of this in multiple ways:
-- Invalid popup message next to effected input:
+- Invalid popup message next to affected input:

 <img src="docs/screenshots/invalid-1.png">
 <img src="docs/screenshots/invalid-2.png">